phpdragon/blog/source/_posts/tinycore-14.0-lnamp.md

 You already have your root account protected, so you can safely answer 'n'.

-Switch to unix_socket authentication [Y/n] n
+Switch to unix_socket authentication [Y/n] y
+Enabled successfully!
+Reloading privilege tables..
- ... skipping.
+ ...
+Success!

 You already have your root account protected, so you can safely answer 'n'.